 It happened again.
 I recently caught myself wincing at a teatime menu’s English version.
-This time it was in one of Paris’s most elegant tea salons, where the famously stylish Parisian “macaron” was translated as “macaroon”.
+This time it was in one of Paris’s most elegant and prominent tea salons in Place Vendôme, where the famously stylish Parisian “macaron” was translated as “macaroon”.

-I know, it’s not one of the world’s first problems, but get it right.
+I know, it’s not one of the world’s first problems but please, get it right.

 While Macarons and macaroons perhaps sound alike, they are both totally different.

 Macarons vs Macaroons